 We don’t know the Starfield release date but, that said, we’ve reason to believe the space game is quite far along already.
 “Starfield is a game that we have spent years thinking about and working on,” Todd Howard told the crowd at Bethesda’s E3 2018 conference.
 Two years later and we’re still no closer to learning what Starfield is really about, so we expect to see a launch in 2021.

-We always knew it was highly unlikely that there would be Starfield at E3 2019, or perhaps even 2020.
-We were correct for 2019 – we’re still waiting to see if it appears among the E3 2020 games – but Howard insisted the company is “still hard at work” on both The Elder Scrolls 6 and Starfield at the show as Howards says, “Starfield is playable, Elder Scrolls VI not in that way yet.”
+At E3 2019, Howard insisted the company is “still hard at work” on both The Elder Scrolls 6 and Starfield, explaining that, “Starfield is playable, Elder Scrolls VI not in that way yet.”
 So you can expect to hear about the Starfield release date way before Bethesda is willing to share anything on its Elder Scrolls 6 release date.